aayushborkar14/OthelloGymnasium/README.md

 ## Local Installation
 ### Create a virtual env based on Python 3.11
-Install Python 3.11 in your local machine if not existent.
+Install Python 3.11 - GYMNASIUM most recent python version supported - in your local machine, if not existent, and create a virtual env:
 ```
 mkdir gym
 python3.11 -m venv gym